Malliavin calculus for fractional heat equation: Introduction

 With those first results in hand, a natural concern is to get a better understanding of the processes obtained as solutions to stochastic PDEs driven by rough signals.
 This important program includes convergence of numerical schemes (see \cite{NSRHE} for a result in this direction), ergodic properties and a thorough study of the law of those processes.
 The current article makes a first step towards the last of these items.

 Indeed, we shall consider here a simple case of rough evolution PDE and see what kind of result might be obtained as far as densities of the solution are concerned.
-More specifically, we focus on the following heat equation on $(0,1)$
+More specifically, we focus on the following mild heat equation on $(0,1)$

 where $T>0$ is a finite horizon, $S_t$ stands for the heat semi-group associated with Dirichlet boundary conditions, $\vp$ is a smooth enough initial condition, $F_i: L^2(0,1) \to L^2(0,1)$ and $B: [0,T] \to \R^d$ is a $d$-dimensional fractional Brownian motion with Hurst parameter $H >1/2$.
-For this equation, we obtain the following results: \begin{enumerate} \item Existence of a density for the random variable $Y_t(\xi)$ for any $t\in(0,T]$ and $\xi\in(0,1)$, when $F_i$ is a rather general Nemytskii operator (see Theorem \ref{theo-exi} for a precise statement). \item With the additional assumption that the $F_i$'s are regularizing vector fields, we obtain that the density of $Y_t(\xi)$ is smooth (This will be the content of Theorem~\ref{thm:regu-density}). \end{enumerate} To the best of our knowledge, these are the first density results for solutions to nonlinear PDEs driven by fractional Brownian motion.
+For this equation, we obtain the following results: \begin{enumerate} \item Existence of a density for the random variable $Y_t(\xi)$ for any $t\in(0,T]$ and $\xi\in(0,1)$, when the $F_i$'s are rather general Nemytskii operators $F_i(\vp)(\xi):=f_i(\vp(\xi))$.
+See Theorem \ref{theo-exi} for a precise statement. \item When the $F_i$'s are defined through some regularizing kernel (see Hypothesis \ref{hyp:regularized-young-eq}), we obtain that the density of $Y_t(\xi)$ is smooth.
+This will be the content of Theorem~\ref{thm:regu-density}. \end{enumerate} To the best of our knowledge, these are the first density results for solutions to nonlinear PDEs driven by fractional Brownian motion.
 Let us point out that we could have obtained the same kind of results for a more general class of equations (operator under divergence form, general domain $D\subset\R^n$, drift term, Gaussian process as driving noise).
 We prefer however to stick to the simple case of the fBm-driven stochastic heat equation for the sake of readability and conciseness.

 Our main results will obviously be based on a combination of pathwise estimates for integrals driven by rough signals and Malliavin calculus tools.
 In particular, a major part of our effort will be dedicated to the differentiation of the solution to equation~\eqref{eq-gene-fbm} with respect to the driving noise $B$ and to a proper estimate of the derivative.
 Since the equations for derivatives are always of linear type they lead to exponential type estimates, which are always a delicate issue.
 This is where we shall consider some regularizing vector fields $F_i$ in \eqref{eq-gene-fbm}, and proceed to a careful estimation procedure (see Section \ref{sec:estim-solution}).
 It should also be noticed at this point that the basis of our stochastic analysis tools is contained in the celebrated book \cite{Nua} by D. Nualart, plus the classical reference \cite{nua-sau} as far as equations driven by fBm are concerned.